How to change or cancel a BT phone and broadband package

 As a BT customer, you'll be given a minimum of 30 days' notice of the price increase, and you'll have a 30-day window within which you can switch providers without paying any cancellation penalties.

-If you miss your penalty-free switching window, cancellation fees will amount to £8.50 for every month left on your contract, so you have to be quick off the mark when BT get in touch.
+If you miss your penalty-free switching window, cancellation fees will be calculated by the remaining amount up to the end of your minimum period (roughly 82% of your remaining monthly charges), so you have to be quick off the mark when BT get in touch.

 Cancelling your BT package